guenchi/json/README.md

 ***following procedure is embedded high-order function map***

-> They can operate multiple layer and multiple branches at the same time.
+> They can filter multiple layer and operate multiple branches at the same time.

 > "Verify" may be a key, a boolean #t or a procedure.